mlesniak/go-keyz/README.md

     keyz -d <encrypted-input-file >plaintext-output-file

-## Usage for submitting files without exchanging passwords
+## Usage for submitting files over networks using public-key cryptography

-`keyz` can be used to submit files over networks using [netcat](https://en.wikipedia.org/wiki/Netcat).
+`keyz` can be used to submit files over networks using [netcat](https://en.wikipedia.org/wiki/Netcat) without the necessity to exchange passwords.
 On the receiving client, start a netcat server on port 1234 which redirects read data to keyz with

     nc -l 1234|keyz -d